aschuerch/MBBI_ComputerPracticum/_episodes/09-Genome_Annotation.md

 > ## Challenge: How many coding regions did PROKKA find in the contigs??
 >
 > Find out how many coding regions there are in the *E. coli* isolate.
-Enter your solution in the
-> [table]() under the head 'Number of CDS'
 >
 > Hint:
 > ~~~